County of Santa Barbara

 the day prior to the Board meeting.
 Please submit your comment to the Clerk of the Board at:

-length and time of submittal as set out in Board Resolution 91-333 (Land Use).
-For planning, zoning
+and time of submittal as set out in Board Resolution 91-333 (Land Use).
+For planning, zoning and

-and subdivision hearings, submissions more than one page in length must be filed with the Clerk no
+subdivision hearings, submissions more than one page in length must be filed with the Clerk no later

 determines to accept a late submission.